The number of digital pins on a microcontroller seems to never be enough, but with shift registers, You can get as many new pins as you like!

 I also need to control four stepper motors, four IR sensors, and a real-time clock.
 Only for the steppers, I need sixteen pins!

-Using only the NodeMCU this would be impossible, but the here shift register 74HC595 comes to help.
+Using only the NodeMCU would be impossible, but here the shift register 74HC595 comes to help.

 To save some pins on the NodeMCU I will hardwire the MR pin to HIGH (don’t reset) and the OE pin to LOW (output enabled).